nitsugahcram/real-time-flight-status/Readme.md

 ## What I Learn?

 - [Nifi] is a powerfull tool for distribute data, although I not sure if I will choose for production, since the lack of programatic support, like airflow etc.
 - Connect Nifi process to
   - Postgres DB
   - Create a ETL Batch
 - Note: The maste repository is not appropiate to be mysql for bigdata.
+- Interface SQL - Pandas

 ## Background